 Arrive Antigua at any time.
 There are no planned activities during the day, so check into the hotel and enjoy this charming city.
 Please try to arrive before 6pm for an important group meeting where you can meet the Chief Experience Officer (CEO) and the other group members.
+Please note that Antigua's nearest airport is Guatemala City, Guatemala.
+Don't get caught flying into the Caribbean island nation of Antigua; it's nowhere near the start of this tour!
 Guatemala is a small country, yet offers a wide variety of geography, climates and people.
 Its mountains and volcanoes are a magnet for climbers and hikers; the northern Petén region’s dense jungle and glorious Mayan past draw archaeology and wildlife enthusiasts alike; and the colourful highland towns and villages with their smiling residents are sure to leave their mark on the memories of your travels.
 Antigua is a short 45 km from Guatemala City on a lovely winding road.
 The natural scenery is some of the most beautiful anywhere, with high mountain peaks surrounding deep valleys and every inch of land covered with lush growth.
 Note: As Antigua is less than an hour’s drive from the Capital, airport transfers are easily arranged locally, whether you are starting or ending your tour in Antigua.

+Travel to Lake Atitlán and catch our boat to the small town of Jaibalito, our base for the next 3 nights.
+From here we explore indigenous villages on the Lake as they prepare for the Holy Week processions.
+We also visit the vibrant Chichicastenango market.
+Jaibalito is a small village on the shore of Lake Atitlán, known for its tranquility.
+It is accessible only by boat and foot trail and offers stunning views of the volcanoes and lake.
+The area is also ideal for outdoor pursuits like swimming, fishing, wind surfing, hiking, bird watching, kayaking, and horseback riding.
 A visit to Guatemala would not be complete without the chance to visit to the famous market of Chichicastenango.
 Renowned for its colourful handicrafts and intricate weavings, “Chichi” is also an important trading place for the local residents, and provides close views of daily life of modern Maya.
 After bargaining over beautiful textiles and taking in all of the sights and sounds of the market, travel to the shores of Guatemala’s Lake Atitlán.
 Volcanoes and small indigenous villages surround this pristine lake, truly one of the most beautiful spots in Central America.
 Twelve native villages, blue/grey mountains and three volcanoes line the shores of this lake resulting in a wonderful combination of unusual natural beauty and traditional culture.
-Enjoy one night in the busy town of Panajachel before moving on to the small village of Jaibalito.
 We have the chance to admire some of the villages of Lake Atitlan on an included boat tour.
 The towns will be be abuzz preparing for Holy Week processionals and activities, so our timing is just right to get a taste of the fervour that surrounds this holiday time.
 Panajachel is a relatively modern town with paved streets in its centre and a great deal of old world flavour and charm.
 The best way to see Panajachel is on foot, but pay attention to where you’re going as there aren’t any street signs.
 Visit the old churches and explore the back streets to see the more traditional side of Panajachel.
 You’ll have the opportunity to visit the villages on the lake by boat, departing in the mornings and returning in late afternoon.
 Get ready for spectacular views of the surrounding volcanoes, and everyday life in a highland village.
 The people of this area have received tourists for some time, and are friendly and ready to smile at strangers as readily as they will at a life long friend.
 Estimated Travel Time: 4 hours Approximate Distance: 80 km

 Depart Antigua at any time.